 By David Poole

 David Poole, Business Development Director at myPINpad (www.mypinpad.com), has spent more than 20 years at the forefront of new technology and payment processes.
+In previous roles he spearheaded the integration of electronic payments with custom POS solutions in hospitality and retail both in the U.K. and the United States.
 Before joining myPINpad in 2013, David was an executive at Miura, a technology company founded to reshape electronic payments.
 He oversaw the commercial success of the company during the three years he held this position.
-He can be reached at firstname.lastname@example.org.
+He can be reached at email@example.com.

 The Green Sheet Inc. is now a proud affiliate of Bankcard Life, a premier community that provides industry-leading training and resources for payment professionals.
 Click here for more information.

 Notice to readers: These are archived articles.
 Contact names or information may be out of date.
 We regret any inconvenience.Prev Next